yuana97/code-snippets/multiplayer-paint/README.md

 1. Provision a droplet (a small ec2 instance) on https://www.digitalocean.com/ .
 Select Ubuntu OS
 1. https://cloud.digitalocean.com/settings/security add your ssh key.
 1. copy your droplet's ip address
-1. open up a terminal and run 'ssh root@<DROPLET_IP>' and log into your server.
+1. open up a terminal and run 'ssh root@{DROPLET_IP}' and log into your server.

 **Create a non-root user for your server and set up a firewall** All terminal commands should be run while ssh'd onto your server, not on your computer.